 While robotic surgery has received a fair amount of attention lately, its role in gynecologic surgery remains controversial.
-Recent studies have revealed greater cost, longer surgeries, and more pain with robotic surgery as compared to laparoscopy.
-As expert surgeons and educators in both techniques, Dr. Rosenfield recommend the more patient friendly and cost effective laparoscopic approach for fibroids and uterine surgery, reserving robot and open surgery for only the most complex cases.
+Recent studies have revealed a greater cost, longer surgeries, and more pain with robotic surgery as compared to laparoscopy.
+As expert surgeons and educators in both techniques, Dr. Rosenfield recommends the more patient-friendly and cost-effective laparoscopic approach for fibroids and uterine surgery, reserving robot and open surgery for only the most complex cases.

 Please also ask us about our NEW Acessa procedure for minimally invasive fibroid treatment using radiofrequency technology.